choderalab/openmm-validation/README.md

 We have implemented a battery of test systems that span a variety of complexities: https://github.com/choderalab/repex/blob/master/repex/testsystems.py

+These systems have a number of different analytically computable properties defined for each system that can be identified by introspection, such that a testing harness can automate the computation and comparison of various analytical properties.

 This includes:
 * `HarmonicOscillator`: A 3D harmonic oscillator.
 * `PowerOscillator`: A single particle confined to an x^d well.